Table of Contents

 - Large numbers of fossilized conifer trees oriented with respect to each other (Parrish), much more consistent with flood deposition than with a desert environment.

 - The one feature that remains largely unexplained from the Flood perspective is wind-ripple laminae.
-This particular feature has come correlation to certain kinds of underwater ripples and additional correlations may be realized with more detailed investigations of underwater dune formation.
+This particular feature has some correlation to certain kinds of underwater ripples and additional correlations may be realized with more detailed investigations of underwater dune formation.
 Or, given that they are fairly rare within the Coconino and Navajo Sandstone, may represent fairly brief periods of subaerial exposure during Flood regressions following tsunamis or tidal actions – which would also explain the rare raindrops as well as the occasional uphill trackways preserved on very wet sand during a world-wide Flood.
 The same would also appear to be true for the numerous dinosaur nests created by very stressed dinosaurs worldwide.